mcab3/EDM-Portfolio/Midterm Lab Task 3/README.md

 # Midterm Lab Task 3 - Creating PIVOT TABLE and DASHBOARD

-This portfolio provides a Data Science Dashboard to analyze job data related to salaries, roles, states, and company sizes.
+This task provides a Data Science Dashboard to analyze job data related to salaries, roles, states, and company sizes.
 The dashboard includes PivotTables, charts, and interactive slicersfor exploring and visualizing the data.

 ---